Harper Lee, To Kill a Mockingbird

 Students create maps of Maycomb based upon careful reading.

 Mob's Voice vs. Hero's Voice

 The writer will analyze and discuss the different perspectives of Atticus Finch and the lynch mob about the trial of Tom Robinson.
 The writer will then create two characters with opposing viewpoints.
-The final product will be a Poem for Two Voices in which the student shows the opposing views of the two characters they have created.
+The final writing task will be a Poem for Two Voices in which the student shows the opposing views of the two characters they have created.
 This lesson focuses on voice and word choice.